Jaguars to play consecutive home games in London next season

 “We’re more confident than ever that we can be the catalyst to help the Jaguars and the city of Jacksonville realize our full potential.”

-Jacksonville, which has failed to regularly fill its stadium over the past 20 years (15 losing seasons), more than doubles its single-game revenue by playing overseas.
+Jacksonville, which has failed to regularly fill its stadium over the past 20 years (15 losing seasons), more than doubles its single-game revenue from playing overseas.

 Jacksonville’s ticket, television, sponsorship and stadium revenue streams are smaller than those of NFL teams in larger markets.
 Earning money in London helps offset some of the disparity, and the game remains a critical part of the team’s long-term plan.